rayistern/DocumentAnalyzer/docs/document_processing.md

    - This remainder is prepended to the first pre-chunk's cleaned text

 2. **Final Remainder**:
-   - Last remainder from final document is saved for potential continuation
+   - Last remainder from final document is kept in memory for potential continuation
+   - Passed to the next document but never stored in the database

 ## Important Variables